geeta06/ImdbRestApis/README.md

 Introduction
 -
-This is imdb like project used to search movies and get details about the movies.
+This is imdb project used to search movies and get details about the movies.
 It contains backend RestApis in flask using sqlite database.
 -

 Authenticated CRUD Apis for admin

 http://flask-imdb-apis.herokuapp.com/login